Ruth Bader Ginsburg: Personal life

 A few days after Ruth Bader graduated from Cornell, she married Martin D. Ginsburg, who later became an internationally prominent tax attorney practicing at Weil, Gotshal & Manges.
 Upon Ruth Bader Ginsburg's accession to the D.C.
 Circuit, the couple moved from New York City to Washington, D.C., where Martin became a professor of law at Georgetown University Law Center.
 The couple's daughter, Jane C. Ginsburg (born 1955), is a professor at Columbia Law School.
 Their son, James Steven Ginsburg (born 1965), is the founder and president of Cedille Records, a classical music recording company based in Chicago, Illinois.
 Martin and Ruth had four grandchildren.

 After the birth of their daughter, Martin was diagnosed with testicular cancer.
 During this period, Ruth attended class and took notes for both of them, typing her husband's dictated papers and caring for their daughter and her sick husband.
-During this period, she also was selected be a member of the Harvard Law Review.
+During this period, she also was selected to be a member of the Harvard Law Review.
 Martin died of complications from metastatic cancer on June 27, 2010, four days after their 56th wedding anniversary.
 They spoke publicly of being in a shared earning/shared parenting marriage including in a speech Martin wrote and had intended to give before his death that Ruth delivered posthumously.

 Ruth Bader Ginsburg was a non-observant Jew, attributing this to gender inequality in Jewish prayer ritual and relating it to her mother's death.
 However, she said she might have felt differently if she were younger, and she was pleased that Reform and Conservative Judaism were becoming more egalitarian in this regard.
 In March 2015, Ginsburg and Rabbi Lauren Holtzblatt released "The Heroic and Visionary Women of Passover", an essay highlighting the roles of five key women in the saga.
 The text states, "These women had a vision leading out of the darkness shrouding their world.
 They were women of action, prepared to defy authority to make their vision a reality bathed in the light of the day ..."
 In addition, she decorated her chambers with an artist's rendering of the Hebrew phrase from Deuteronomy, "Zedek, zedek, tirdof," ("Justice, justice shall you pursue") as a reminder of her heritage and professional responsibility.

 Ginsburg had a collection of lace jabots from around the world.
 She said in 2014 she had a particular jabot she wore when issuing her dissents (black with gold embroidery and faceted stones) as well as another she wore when issuing majority opinions (crocheted yellow and cream with crystals), which was a gift from her law clerks.
 Her favorite jabot (woven with white beads) was from Cape Town, South Africa.